On this page

 ClientClient Components ('use client'), browser events, stateBrowser DevTools + VS Code Chrome debugger

-Errors in Server Components appear in the terminal.
-Errors in Client Components appear in the browser console.
-Knowing which side you're on determines which tool to open.
+Errors in Server Components show up in the terminal.
+Errors in Client Components show up in the browser console.
+Knowing which side the error is on tells you which tool to open.

 json